electron/electron/docs/api/web-contents.md

     This property is always set to `false` for this event.
   * `isMainFrame` boolean - True if the navigation is taking place in a main frame.
   * `frame` WebFrameMain | null - The frame to be navigated.
+    May be `null` if accessed after the frame has either navigated or been destroyed.
   * `initiator` WebFrameMain | null (optional) - The frame which initiated the navigation, which can be a parent frame (e.g. via `window.open` with a frame's name), or null if the navigation was not initiated by a frame.
 This